adrian-soch/pcl_tutorial/README.md

 ros2 service call /rosbag2_player/play_next rosbag2_interfaces/PlayNext
 ```

+### Visualization

+1. To view the point cloud topics, run `rviz2` in a new terminal.

+1. Click `Add` near the bottom right, select the `By topic` tab, and then select the point cloud 2 topic that you want to see.

+2. Go to `Global Options -> Fixed Frame` and select the frame the data is in.
+Otherwise there will be a `Global Status` error that prevents you from seeing the data.

+3. To make LiDAR points easier to see go to `PointCloud2 -> Style` and select `Points` from the dropdown menu.
+Feel free to try changing any other settings

+1. You can save the current configuration and rviz2 will open to this configuration by default.
+This can be changed at any time.

 ### Debugging

 An easy way to debug ROS 2 C++ programs is through VSCode.